HVAC questions and answers – Tips and knowledge (2026 Guide)

 How long do HVAC systems typically last?

-Furnaces typically last 15-20 years, while heat pumps and air conditioners have a lifespan of 10-15 years.
-Boilers tend to last longer, often up to 30 years.
-Regular maintenance can help extend the life of these systems, but replacement is recommended once they near the end of their expected lifespan to ensure efficiency and reliability.
+Most HVAC systems last 15–20 years with regular maintenance.
+Furnaces usually last 15–20 years, heat pumps and air conditioners 10–15 years, and boilers can last up to 30 years.
+Proper upkeep can extend lifespan, but replacement is recommended when systems near the end of their expected life to maintain efficiency and reliability.

 What should I do if my HVAC system isn’t cooling or heating properly?